 Regression Table 5 identifies the effect of local automobile adoption on 10-year occupation outcomes for teamsters.
 We expect that local motor vehicle use is highly correlated with the fraction of teamsters as a percentage of the labor force.
 Hence, we use the percent decrease in teamsters as a fraction of the labor force as a proxy for local motor vehicle adoption.

 We find that a 10% decrease in teamsters as a fraction of the labor force from one census year to the next is associated with a 0.06 percentage point decrease in the probability that a teamster in the base census year is still a teamster in the subsequent census year.
-Additionally, a 10% decrease in the percentage of the prime-age male labor force working as teamsters is associated with a 0.0142 percentage point increase in the probability that the teamster becomes a truck driver in the subsequent census year.
-A 10% decrease in the percentage of the prime-age male labor force working as teamsters predicts a 0.0734 percentage point increase in the probability that a teamster moves out of the ground transportation industry altogether (i.e. is not a teamster, truck driver, bus driver, or taxi driver).
-Finally, a 10% decrease in the fraction of teamsters predicts a 0.0262 percentage point increase in the probability that a teamster leaves the labor force.
-All the effects listed above are significant at the .05 level.
+Additionally, a 10% decrease in the percentage of the labor force working as teamsters predicts a 0.0503 percentage point increase in the probability that a teamster moves out of the ground transportation industry altogether.

-Given that only 3.94% of teamsters in the base census year were truck drivers in the subsequent census year, a 0.0142 percentage point increase in the probability that a teamster becomes a truck driver reflects a 0.36% increase in the probability that the teamster became a truck driver.
-These effects are small but significant.
-They confirm our hypothesis that local vehicle adoption pushes teamsters into unrelated occupations and out of the labor force, as well as being induced to switch to a similar career (truck driving).

-I am somewhat skeptical of these results because outliers are going to have an outsize impact on the regression results.
-Small towns sometimes had huge increases/ decreases in the percent of the labor force that was teamsters.
-I think this might bias the results, especially if teamsters from small towns are overrepresented in our sample.
-I ran some regressions using only larger towns, which I will report later.